-An objective thinking partner with a fresh perspective.
-We bring about new ideas, renewed clarity of thought, and a sense of confidence to navigate the process with your best self.
-CDCs are trained to help you navigate this chapter and prepare for the next.
+When overwhelm seems to be the mode of each day, you need an objective thinking partner with a fresh perspective.
+We will focus on what is important to you to bring about new ideas, renewed clarity of thought, and a sense of confidence to navigate the divorce process. .

 2. One spouse hasn't had much involvement in the family finances.
 This will change.

-3. Assets have been accumulated over the years of the marriage, and negotiations as to how to best divide them must take into consideration the type of asset, etc.
+3. Assets have been accumulated over the years of the marriage, and negotiations as to how to best divide them must take into consideration based on the type of asset, etc.

-4. Funds that supported one household may now have to support two, a budget is very important
+4. Funds that supported one household will now have to support two, a budget is very important

-Working with clients from long-term marriages has become our specialty.
+Working with clients from long-term marriages is our specialty.
 Let's discuss how we can help you through this process.

 Generally speaking, the dependent spouse suffers more financially during divorce.
 Sometimes, that is a woman, and it becomes even more important to understand your finances and what they may look like in the future.
 You want to minimize financial vulnerability in the long run.
 Even if you are the primary wage earner, having someone that is on your side of the table is important during this process.